Some interesting articles about Steadicams

 Portions of this interview were edited for clarity.

-and its use in Aliens: The M-56 Smartguns in Aliens are described in the
+Steadicam and its use in Aliens: The M-56 Smartguns in Aliens are

-script as ‘Guns fixed to a floating body harness and targeted by thermal
+described in the script as ‘Guns fixed to a floating body harness and

-The M-42 was chosen for its large muzzle flash and minimum smoke.
-The
+harness.
+The M-42 was chosen for its large muzzle flash and minimum

 guns were designed by Jim Cameron and were put together by Bapty, the

-harnesses were rented from John Ward and extra weight added to balance
+Steadicam harnesses were rented from John Ward and extra weight added

-them since the guns were lighter than a standard camera , Terry Reed made
+to balance them since the guns were lighter than a standard camera ,

-and adjustable, padded close fitting, breakaway vest, is an effective
+comfortable and adjustable, padded close fitting, breakaway vest, is an

 and featuring velcro backing for easy removal, offer added ventilation